debadityaroy/SkyEye/README.md

 These intersections were considered because of the diverse traffic conditions they present.

-The videos were captured using the included camera in the DJI Phantom 4 Pro drone at 50 frames per second in 4K resolution (4096x2160).
+The videos were captured using a DJI Phantom 4 Pro drone at 50 frames per second in 4K resolution (4096x2160).

 <h1> Annotation </h1>